Environmental Management

 • Information disclosure with high reliability

-• Responding to MSCI
+• Responding to FTSE

 • Responding to EcoVadis